michaelgaunt404/ODOT-Value-Pricing/README.txt

 PURPOSE OF THIS DOCUMENT
 \/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/
-This document is details the work performed on the ODOT value pricing data work.
+This document details the work performed on the ODOT value pricing data work.

 HOW TO USE
 \/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/